Community Health Assessment

 In Minnesota, community health assessments are performed for the geographic regions covered by community health boards (CHBs).

 A thorough and valid community health assessment is a customary practice and core function of public health, and also is a national standard for all public health departments.
 Since the passage of the Local Public Health Act in 1976, Minnesota CHBs have been required to engage in a community health improvement process, beginning with a community health assessment.
-As part of Minnesota’s Local Public Health Assessment and Planning process, every Minnesota CHB must submit its 10 most important community health issues (based on the community health assessment) to MDH by March 31, 2015.
+As part of Minnesota’s Local Public Health Assessment and Planning process, every Minnesota CHB submitted its 10 most important community health issues (based on the community health assessment) to MDH in March 2015.

 A community health assessment provides the foundation for improving and promoting the health of the community.
 A community health assessment identifies and describes factors that affect the health of a population, and factors that determine the availability of resources within the community to adequately address health concerns.
 Through the assessment process, a CHB identifies and describes the health status of the community; factors in the community that contribute to health challenges; and existing community assets and resources that can be mobilized to improve the health status of the community.
 The community health assessment, therefore, assures that local resources are directed toward activities and interventions that address critical and timely public health needs.